 Although this brings comfort to the Maths department, it does have implications for other subject areas and these graphs, together with the one showing the percentage of pupils in each band over time, are discussed at an early Heads of Department meeting.
 The graphs provide reliable evidence, which is useful in dispelling any misconceptions and provides a stimulating starting point for discussion.

-How do you use the Individual Pupil Records (IPRs)?
+How do you use the Individual Student Records (ISRs)?

-Zooming in to the individual level, we use the results and in particular the IPRs to give us an indication of pupils’ likely potential and to alert us to their possible strengths and weaknesses.
-The IPRs provide a stimulus for investigation, focusing on significant discrepancies between the individual component scores.
-The first step is always to try to find out whether the picture suggested by the IPR matches the reality of the individual.
+Zooming in to the individual level, we use the results and in particular the ISRs to give us an indication of pupils’ likely potential and to alert us to their possible strengths and weaknesses.
+The ISRs provide a stimulus for investigation, focusing on significant discrepancies between the individual component scores.
+The first step is always to try to find out whether the picture suggested by the ISR matches the reality of the individual.

 Given the generally higher Maths performance compared to Vocabulary for the cohort as a whole, we quite often see significant discrepancies between these two scores at the individual level.
 Sometimes this is simply because a pupil enjoys Maths more or is more naturally talented in this area, but investigating this discrepancy can bring to light pupils who can read, but just don’t read very much for pleasure and, of course, instances where English isn’t the first language at home and isn’t as highly developed as other skills.